 What can I do with a degree in English?

-- Analysing complex textual and cultural phenomenon
+- Analysing social and cultural phenomena

 - Research and computing skills